Pylons/pyramid/docs/designdefense.rst

 Pyramid Applications are Extensible; I Don't Believe In Application Extensibility
 ---------------------------------------------------------------------------------

-Any :mod:`pyramid` application written obeying certain constraints is *extensible*.
-This feature is discussed in the :mod:`pyramid` documentation chapter named :ref:`extending_chapter`.
-It is made possible by the use of the :term:`Zope Component Architecture` and :term:`ZCML` within :mod:`pyramid`.
+Any :app:`Pyramid` application written obeying certain constraints is *extensible*.
+This feature is discussed in the :app:`Pyramid` documentation chapter named :ref:`extending_chapter`.
+It is made possible by the use of the :term:`Zope Component Architecture` and :term:`ZCML` within :app:`Pyramid`.

 "Extensible", in this context, means: